limitedcoffeetime/algebra-flow/README.md

 # Algebra Flow

-A modern mobile algebra learning app that makes practicing math engaging and accessible while keeping you in a flow.
+This repository contains the source code for Algebra Flow, a modern mobile algebra learning app that makes practicing math engaging and accessible while keeping you in a flow.
 Built with React Native and Expo, Algebra Flow features professional math input, step-by-step solutions, and automated problem generation.

 ## Features